Chevrolet Impala: Fifth generation (1971–1976)

 All 1973 Chevrolet vehicles featured a larger, shock-absorbing front bumper due to new federal mandates which required 5 mph impact protection.
 New taillights were mounted in the (still) conventional rear bumper.
 The convertible was moved upmarket to the Caprice Classic series.
 Tweaks to the suspension and frame gave better roadability, according to Chevrolet general manager John Z. DeLorean.
 Steering wheels and instrument panels were color-keyed to interior colors, as opposed to the matte black used in 1971–1972.
 The steering wheel rim got a soft-feel grip, and replaced the "Impala" badge with generic "Chevrolet".
 The inline six-cylinder engine was now offered on the Bel Air 4-door sedan only, and only with the 3-speed manual transmission.
 Interiors had repositioned front seats for more legroom.
 The Impala name returned for the Kingswood station wagon.
 Suspension and chassis design was modified for better roadability.
 The bench front seat position was modified to fit tall drivers more comfortably; shorter drivers found it less so.

-One thousand 1973 Impalas were built with an "Air Cushion Restraint System" (ACRS) that used an Oldsmobile instrument panel and unique steering wheel that contained both a driver and front passenger air bag.
+A thousand 1973 Impalas were built with an "Air Cushion Restraint System" (ACRS) that used an Oldsmobile instrument panel and a unique steering wheel that contained both a driver and front passenger air bag.
 They were all four-door sedans painted in a special green-gold color.
 The system was not advertised in a big way and many of the cars were used for crash testing by both GM and the U.S. government.
 Over the decades, the system proved durable and successfully protected front passengers in front-end collisions.
 Chevrolet did not offer ACRS in 1974; however, it was offered in Oldsmobile, Buick, and Cadillac models that year as an option and did save lives.
 One ACRS-equipped Impala was preserved and remains a witness to the ability of an American automaker to design life saving safety systems into cars without a government mandate.
 Notably, an ACRS-equipped Impala was used on the television series Seinfeld as Kramer's personal vehicle.
 No other examples are known as of this time.